Bet you can guess: Who's the writer and who's the (young-at-heart) sixth grade teacher?

 January 2, 2013

-Students started a Word of Mouth wall to share their favorite titles.
+My sixth graders started a Word of Mouth wall to share their favorite titles—totally their idea.

 Goldilocks had the right idea: Sit in the chair that is just right.
 Eat the porridge that is just right.
 Find a bed that is just right.